-Co-op donates more than £11,000 to environmental projects
+Co-op donates more than £5,000 to environmental projects in Guernsey

-MORE than £11,000 was donated to 11 Channel Island charities, schools and organisations with an aim to protect the local environment as part of our 2019 Eco fund.
+MORE than £11,000 was donated to 11 Channel Island charities, schools and organisations with an aim to protect the local environment as part of The Channel Islands Co-operative Society’s Eco fund.

 The Eco fund is now in its 11th year and aims to support projects across the Channel Islands which have an environmental focus.
 The Society is committed to reducing its impact on the environment and is working on a number of initiatives to do so.
 This includes reducing single use plastic through a number of initiatives, installing electric vehicle charge points in Jersey and reducing energy consumption in stores.